-Mike Conklin was awarded the Presidential Award for Excellence in Mathematics And Science Teaching, and Scott Cooley is nominated for the award for the 2014-15 school year.
+Mike Conklin was awarded the Presidential Award for Excellence in Mathematics And Science Teaching, and Scott Cooley has also won the award for the 2014-15 school year.
 See details on the People page.
 Congratulations to both!

 Welcome to the Riverpoint Advanced Mathematics Partnership-Algebra Project (RAMP-A).
 RAMP-A was a unique partnership grant jointly funded by Washington State’s OSPI MSP Title IIB grant funds and Washington Student Achievement Council, Title IIA funds.
 See this 3-minute video explanation of the project.

 The primary goal of RAMP-A was to improve the teaching and learning of Algebra 1 in project schools in eastern Washington, and specifically, Algebra 1 as described in the Common Core State Standards.

 Initiated through an ongoing collaboration in the Spokane region, the three-year project started in August 2012, and includes the Eastern Washington University Mathematics Department, Washington State University-Spokane Department of Teaching and Learning, Northeast Washington Education Service District 101, seven public school districts, and one private nonprofit high school.
 Teachers participated in six intense one-day workshops and a three-day summer institute each year, met within school-based PLCs, and participated in an online community.
 The materials at this site are the materials used in those workshops.